muhammadsami987123/Attendance-Portal-System/README.md

 ## Notes

-- This is a simple file-based system suitable for small to medium-sized organizations
-- For production use with many employees, consider migrating to a database
+- The system now uses MongoDB for data storage (works on Vercel and other serverless platforms)
 - Passwords are stored in plain text - implement encryption for production
 - Admin authentication uses localStorage - implement proper session management for production
+- Make sure to set the `MONGODB_URI` environment variable before deploying

 ## License